Murder of Alison Shaughnessy: Arrests and alibi disproved

 On 7 August 1991, the Taylor sisters and Tapp were arrested on suspicion of the murder of Shaughnessy.
 Michelle initially complied in interviews and discussed her relationship with John openly.
 When asked how she felt about Alison, she responded "When you see a person and you don't see the other person with them, it doesn't really enter your head.
 So you still feel like you're boyfriend and girlfriend and there's no-one else there."
 Police believed Michelle had killed Alison as she knew she and John were about to move to Ireland to start a family together, and she wanted John to herself.
 Lisa Taylor answered "no comment" to every question asked of her in interviews.

 Having given two statements providing the Taylors with an alibi, Tapp admitted in her police interview that her story was false and she had provided them with an alibi to cover for her friends.
 She revealed that she had actually been out shopping with her mother that afternoon and had not returned to her flat until 7:15 p.m., where she found the Taylors waiting claiming that they had been there since "just after five".
-After detectives revealed to the Taylors that their alibi had been destroyed, the pairs' lawyers got together and agreed that both their clients should answer "no comment" from then on.
+After detectives revealed to the Taylors that their alibi had been destroyed, the pair's lawyers got together and agreed that both their clients should answer "no comment" from then on.
 On 6 September, the Taylors' father was charged with possession of an offensive weapon, having been found to possess a 10-inch knife when the family home was searched on his daughters' arrest on 7 August.

 Police believed that the Taylor sisters had left the Churchill Clinic at 4:00 p.m., before driving to Vardens Road and waiting for Alison to return home.
 They then claimed they had to collect something from the flat for John, and Alison obligingly let them in.
 After picking up the mail on the doormat, she would have been followed by the sisters upstairs before they attacked her.
 As they ran out, they were seen by Dr Unsworth-White.
 They then sped off in their car, driving the 10 or 11-minute journey back to the Churchill Clinic, where they were sighted arriving at 6:00 p.m.